mauroarcet/react_data_vis_compare/README.md

 Comparison between the three most rated libraries for React.

-These are quick examples of what can be donde with this libraries in a hurry.
+These are quick examples of what can be donde in a hurry with these libraries.

 ![Chart](/public/assets/react_vis.png)
 ![Chart](/public/assets/vx.png)